 Question: In the 1970s, I worked for a few years in Sweden, and in the 1980s, in Norway.
 How can I apply for a pension for that work?

-Reply: The Finnish Centre for Pensions will forward your application abroad if you live in Finland and you apply for a pension from one or several EU/EEA countries or Switzerland.
-Your pension application will become pending when you fill out the national application form for a Finnish pension and Appendix U (which includes information on periods during which you have worked and lived abroad).
+Reply: Claim your pension from abroad with the same application that you claim your pension from Finland.
+The Finnish Centre for Pensions will forward your application abroad if you live in Finland and you are applying for a pension from one or several EU/EEA countries or Switzerland.

-Fill out Appendix U carefully.
+You must attach information on your work and living abroad to your application (Appendix U).
 The information you provide on that form serves as the basis when your pension application is processed abroad and your right to a pension abroad is established.
 You have to provide information on all periods that you have worked and lived abroad since the information may not be available from any other source.
-Whenever possible, enclose copies of documents relating to your work abroad, such as testimonials of service, employment record books and pay slips.

 More on other sites